NetworkedPlanet/datadock/docs/_user-guide/account-settings.md

 We strongly recommend that you create a dedicated new Public repository for the Linked Data Laboratory to use, to ensure that changes made by lodlab do not get overwritten by other applications.

+**IMPORTANT**: When creating a new GitHub repository please ensure that the repository is created with some content on the default branch.
+The simplest way to do this, is to check the `Initialize this repository with a README` checkbox when creating the repository through the GitHub site or from the GitHub client application.

 Although you can change this setting after importing data into a repository, we recommend that you do not alter it.
 By altering the setting you effectively disconnect the previous repository from the Linked Data Laboratory so it will never get updated, even if you upload updated versions of existing datasets in that repository.